- 1 of 3 Photos | View More Photos

 Seattle updated its zoning laws in 2009 to allow for "accessory dwelling units" on single-family lots of at least 4,000 square feet.
 (Permits are needed depending on the size of the cottage and whether it has plumbing and electricity.)

 While Parker had been designing small homes for several years, the microhouse law inspired him to focus on backyard dwellings.
 Soon, he was teaching classes on backyard cottages with the Seattle firm NCompass Construction.

 About 90 percent of his students, he said, wanted to build a cottage for their parents.

-"Rather than paying thousands of dollars a month for assisted living, you can have your parents with you and they can help with the kids -- but everyone gets their own space," says Parker.
+"Rather than paying thousands of dollars a month for assisted living, you can have your parents with you and they can help with the kids -- but everyone gets their own space," said Parker.

 Often, it's the parents who pay to build the cottages.
-"It's an investment for their comfort and a way to improve their children's property," says Parker.
+"It's an investment for their comfort and a way to improve their children's property," said Parker.
 "One pragmatic woman told me she hoped her great-granddaughter would use it for college housing after she was gone."

 In Portland, Ore., which changed zoning rules in 2010 to allow for backyard cottages, Jasmine Deatherage and her mother, Diane Hoglund, looked for a house with a large yard specifically with this living arrangement in mind.

 "We really wanted to live together," said Deatherage.
 "I have a 2-year-old and my mom will be taking on some of the childcare.
 It's a special time to live together."